Bowfin: Feeding behavior

-Bowfin are stalking, ambush predators that customarily move into the shallows at night to prey on fish, and aquatic invertebrates such as crawfish, mollusks, and aquatic insects.
+Bowfin are stalking, ambush predators that customarily move into the shallows at night to prey on fish, amphibians, and aquatic invertebrates such as crawfish, other crustaceans, mollusks, and aquatic insects.
 Young bowfin feed mostly on small crustaceans, while adults are mostly piscivorous, but also known to be opportunistic.
-Bowfin are remarkably agile, can move quickly through the water, and they have a voracious appetite.
+Some common examples of prey include frogs, bass, other bowfin, dragonflies, sunfish, crawfish, etc. Bowfin are remarkably agile, can move quickly through the water, and they have a voracious appetite.
 Their undulating dorsal fin propels them silently through the water while stalking their prey.
 The attack is straightforward and swift with a movement that lasts approximately 0.075 seconds.
 There were also some studies regarding the capacity of the bowfin to survive without food.
 In 1916, a female bowfin was starved for twenty months.
 It was the longest period that any vertebrate had been without food, as far the writer was aware during the observation.
 Some independent studies focus on the bowfin's ability to use organic material as a source of food and studied the structure of the gill raker.
 They concluded that it did not benefit from the organic material in the water because the gill rakers were short with blunt processes and a short space between them.
 Even bacteria could enter and exit through the gill easily.
 Its structure alone indicated that the Amia do not use microorganisms as a source of food.

 Distribution and habitat

 Fossil deposits indicate amiiforms included freshwater and marine species that were once widely distributed in North America, South America, Eurasia and Africa.
-Today, bowfin (Amia calva) are the only remaining species in the order Amiiformes; they are demersal freshwater piscivores, and their range is restricted to freshwater environments in North America, including much of the eastern United States and adjacent southern Canada from the St. Lawrence River and Lake Champlain drainage of southern Ontario and Quebec westward around the Great Lakes in southern Ontario into Minnesota.
+Today, the two species of Amia are the only remaining species in the order Amiiformes; they are demersal freshwater piscivores, and their range is restricted to freshwater environments in North America, including much of the eastern United States and adjacent southern Canada from the St. Lawrence River and Lake Champlain drainage of southern Ontario and Quebec westward around the Great Lakes in southern Ontario into Minnesota.

 Historically, their distribution in North America included the drainage basins of the Mississippi River from Quebec to northern Minnesota, the St. Lawrence-Great Lakes, including Georgian Bay, Lake Nipissing and Simcoe, Ontario, south to the Gulf of Mexico; Atlantic and Gulf Coastal Plain from the Susquehanna River drainage in southeastern Pennsylvania to the Colorado River in Texas.